Jump to Way of St. Francis Stages

 There is no real shoulder for most of the 6.5 kilometers for pilgrims to walk safely.
 Fortunately, the traffic lessens significantly farther on, as you climb up and out of town somewhat gradually for the first three kilometers of day six.

-Your first nice landmark along the SP106 to look for at 3.4 kilometers into the day is this shrine, pictured below.
+Your first nice landmark along the SP106 to look for after 3.4 kilometers into the day is this shrine, pictured below.
 It is in this area that the highway now takes a large bend eastward.

 Pass Small ShrinePass Small Shrine

-At 3.9 kilometers come to the entrance to the hamlet of Baucca, on day six of the Way of St. Francis from Città di Castello to Pietralunga.
+After 3.9 kilometers come to the entrance to the hamlet of Baucca, on day six of the Way of St. Francis from Città di Castello to Pietralunga.

 Walk Through Hamlet of Baucca, day six on the Way of St. Francis, from Cittá di Castello to PietralungaWalk Through Hamlet of Baucca

-At about six kilometers this cliff appears on your left and you enter a bridge system.
+After about six kilometers this cliff appears on your left and you enter a bridge system.

 Cliff and BridgeCliff and Bridge